naganandy/graph-based-deep-learning-literature/conference-publications/folders/vrdgcn_naacl19/README.md

             Feiyu Gao and
             Qiong Zhang and
             Huasha Zhao},
-  title =   {Playing Text-Adventure Games with Graph-Based Deep Reinforcement Learning}, booktitle =   {Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT)}, year =  {2019}
+  title =   {Graph Convolution for Multimodal Information Extraction from Visually Rich Documents}, booktitle =   {Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT)}, year =  {2019}
 }